-For well over 20 years, the American Instrumental Ensemble Series has been edited by James Curnow and published annually with sixteen titles written at four specific grade levels, making this series popular with a wide range of instrumental groups.
+In print for over 30 years, the American Instrumental Ensemble Series is edited by Stephen Bulla and published annually with sixteen titles written at four specific grade levels, making this series popular with a wide range of instrumental groups.
 The clearly delineated grade levels make it simple to find appropriate music for groups ranging from developing students to the most advanced ensembles.

 It will be essential for the conductor to carefully assign the parts to ensure maintenance of balance within the ensemble.
 As soon as the basic quartet instrumentation in adequately covered, the optional Part 5 should be added.